 Each unit making an assault loses its fresh status.
 The counter-assaulting unit loses its fresh status if it takes at least 25 casualties.
 Infantry or cavalry involved in firefights also have a chance to become fatigued; the chance of fatigue for infantry is 25%, and for cavalry is 8%.
 Fatigued infantry and cavalry units have a penalty to movement and attack until they become un-fatigued.
 Fatigued artillery cannot move until they become untangled.
-Artillery making assaults do not become tangled as a result of casualties, but artillery taking at least 200 casualties do have a chance to become tangled more they artillery have a chance to become tangled more than 25 casualties.
+Artillery making assaults do not become tangled as a result of casualties, but artillery taking at least 200 casualties do have a chance to become tangled when they deal more than 25 casualties.